Is a Misdiagnosis Considered Medical Malpractice?

 To try and prove this on your own would be incredibly difficult.
 A qualified medical malpractice attorney will have relationships with experts they can call on to corroborate your case.
 An expert medical witness can testify to whether or not another competent doctor in a similar situation would have been able to provide a correct diagnosis for your medical condition.

-What Proof Do I Need for a Misdiagnosis Claim?
+What Do You Need to Prove in a Medical Misdiagnosis Claim?

 A doctor is human and can make diagnostic errors.
 Not all mistakes are negligent.
 However, a wrong diagnosis or delayed diagnosis claim should be filed when the doctor or other medical professional acted negligently or had malicious intentions while making a misdiagnosis or late diagnosis.